Proposing a Berea International Summer Term (BIST) course

 - A draft itinerary.

-January 29: Deadline for Division Chairs to submit their Division’s international summer course proposals to the Academic Vice President’s Office.
+January 29: Deadline for Division Chairs to submit their Division’s international summer course proposals to the Office of Academic Affairs.

-March 1: Academic Vice President’s Office, in consultation with the Center for International Education, reviews proposals.
+March 1: Office of Academic Affairs, in consultation with the Center for International Education, reviews proposals.
 Faculty are notified of provisional approval.

-March 18: Approved courses submit full budget to the Center for International Education, for review and final approval by the Academic Vice President’s Office.
+March 18: Approved courses submit full budget to the Center for International Education, for review and final approval by the Office of Academic Affairs.

 April 15: Have General Education requirements and academic program / cross-listings designations completed.

-October 1: Final budget confirmed by BIST instructors and approved by the CIE and the Academic Vice President’s Office.
+October 1: Final budget confirmed by BIST instructors and approved by the CIE and the Office of Academic Affairs.
 Please note that this is a tight schedule and so it will be difficult to consider late proposals.

 - BIST Instructors Handbook